cs123tas/labs/lab03/README.md

 In `Scene::parse()`, load object data from the input `CS123ISceneParser` instance to the input `Scene` instance.
 After loading the data, you should be able to efficiently keep track of which transformation matrix should be applied to which primitive object.
 Apply what you learned in **Task 4**.
 If necessary, add relevant member variable(s) to Scene class.

 ## Is Our Parser Correct?
 Before you finish implementing Intersect, it is difficult to visually check if our parser works correctly.
-However, one possible way to check if our parser works well is to write a Scene method that prints out all or some of the parsed information.
-You may write a small scene file with a simple scene graph and check if the parsed result is what you expected.
+However, one possible way to check if our parser works well is to write a `Scene` method that prints out all or some of the parsed information.
+You may write a small scene file with a simple scene graph and check if the parsed result is what you expected, or you may use the [example.xml](example.xml) file provided.
 For instance, you may check if the light position, global data, and primitive objects with their corresponding transformation matrices are correctly loaded.

-#### *Task 8 (Optional, but Helpfull):*
+#### *Task 8 (Optional, but Helpful):*
+Write a simple scene file or choose to use the example scene file.
+Compute the expected result when your parser parses your scene file. (**Hint**: The scene graph of the example.xml can be visualized as the tree diagram in **Task 3**)

+#### *Task 9 (Optional, but Helpful):*
-Implement a printing method and open a simple scene file to check if your parser works properly.
-To open a scene file, use File > Open on the menu bar of our application.
+Implement a printing method that prints the parsed information.
+Call the printing method at the end of `Scene::parse()`.
+Open the scene file in *Task 8* (To open a scene file, use File > Open on the menu bar of our application.) to check if your parser does what you expected.